TL;DR

 Why Does Social Media Matter?

-Before we dive into free ways to do social media, we'd like to be sure you have some underlying facts.
+Before we dive into free ways to do social media, we'd like to make sure you have the facts.
 These facts are the reasons behind the "why" section that follows.

 Not only are they here, but they're also buying.
 People increasingly turn to their favorite social media channels for inspiration or to see what their friends buy.
 They're also using social media for research, so monitoring what people say about you can pay off big time.

-• 21% are likelier to buy from a company with an active, engaging social presence.
+21% are more likely to buy from a company with an active, engaging social presence.

 And lastly, a growing contingent of the public has begun seeing an active social media presence as a prerequisite for brands they give their business.
 Engaging with your audience on social shows them that you value their time.
 They're already on these platforms, so when you show up and share interesting facts, make special offers, and generally engage with them, it shows people that you're willing to go that extra mile.